Stormwater Management Plan

 The Village of Westmont owns and maintains a public storm sewer system, which serves the majority of the community.
 The storm sewer system captures rainwater and water runoff, and is independent from the sanitary sewer system.
 The Village is required to develop a stormwater management plan that includes measurable goals to help ensure that pollution is prevented from entering the storm sewer system.

 The Village of Westmont’s stormwater management plan covers a broad spectrum of best management practices including street sweeping, storm sewer cleaning, and recycling, as well as public education.
 In addition, the Village must follow the EPA’s stormwater requirements as outlined in the National Pollutant Discharge Elimination Program (NPDES).
 Village of Westmont Stormwater Management Plan

 Westmont Stormwater-Infrastructure Sales Tax Referendum

-In the Spring of 2015, Westmont voters approved the Westmont Stormwater-Infrastructure Sales Tax Referendum, thus allowing the Village to collect a .5% sales tax on local purchases to generate revenue that is specifically targeted for stormwater and infrastructure improvements.
+Following the devastating flood in April of 2013, the Village created the Community Stormwater Committee to review options regarding how to address growing problems and concerns regarding stormwater management.
+In the Spring of 2015, after much research and community input, Westmont voters approved the Westmont Stormwater-Infrastructure Sales Tax Referendum, thus allowing the Village to collect a 0.5% sales tax on local purchases to generate revenue that is specifically targeted for stormwater and infrastructure improvements.
 Collection of this sales tax began in July of 2015 and generates over $1 million annually.